 Compliance with legal and regulatory requirements: The percentage of compliance with relevant OH&S laws and regulations is critical.

-Employee engagement and participation: This refers to the percentage of employees who have received OH&S training, the number of employee suggestions for OH&S improvement, and the number of employee-led OH&S initiatives.
+Employee engagement and participation: This refers to the percentage of employees who have received OH&S training.
+It also includes the number of employee suggestions for OH&S improvement and the number of employee-led OH&S initiatives.

-OH&S management system effectiveness: This indicator includes the percentage of management system elements that are implemented and maintained, as well as the management system elements that are audited and found to be in compliance.
+OH&S management system effectiveness: This indicator includes the percentage of management system elements that are implemented and maintained.
+It also covers management system elements that are audited and found to be in compliance.

-It’s important to note that these are just examples of possible KPIs, and organizations should choose the KPIs that are most relevant to their unique OH&S risks and objectives.
+It’s important to remember that these are only examples of possible KPIs.
+Therefore, organizations should select the KPIs that align most closely with their unique OH&S risks and objectives.

-In summary, ISO 45001 is an effective way for organizations to improve their OH&S performance, comply with legal and regulatory requirements, reduce costs associated with workplace incidents, and demonstrate their commitment to safety to customers and other stakeholders.
+In summary, ISO 45001 offers organizations an effective way to improve OH&S performance.
+It helps them comply with legal and regulatory requirements.
+Additionally, it reduces costs associated with workplace incidents.
+Finally, it allows organizations to demonstrate their commitment to safety to customers and other stakeholders.